"What is the most important thing I should focus on in the last month of this year?"

 What To Do When You've Already Realized Your Vision and Goals for The Year

-If, like my mastermind member, you already crushed your goals for the year and have realized the vision you had for your business and life, then you should be focused on laying the FOUNDATION for a successful new year (after taking a moment to celebrate your incredible accomplishment!).
+If, like my coaching client, you already achieved the vision and goals you set for your year for both your business and your personal life, then you should be focused on laying the FOUNDATION for a successful new year (after taking a moment to celebrate your incredible accomplishments!!).

 The best way to do that is to assess what is currently working really well in your business and optimize it.